franck44/vscode-dafny-symbols/README.md

-# VSCode symbols provider for ther Dafny language
+# VSCode symbols provider for the Dafny language

 This extension provides support for collecting symbols in Dafny programs (variables, functions, lemmas).

 ## Features

-Symbols can be obtained via the command pallette command-shift-O and used to populate the outline panel.
+Symbols can be obtained via the command palette command-shift-O or from the *outline* panel.

 ## Known Issues